thecodingmachine/graphqlite/website/docs/internals.md

 They are responsible for:

 - mapping scalar types (for instance mapping the "int" PHP type to GraphQL Integer type)
 - detecting nullable/non-nullable types (for instance interpreting "?int" or "int|null")
 - mapping list types (mapping a PHP array to a GraphQL list)
 - mapping union types
 - mapping enums

 Root type mappers have access to the *context* of a type: they can access the PHP DocBlock and read annotations.
 If you want to write a custom type mapper that needs access to annotations, it needs to be a "root type mapper".

 GraphQLite provides 6 classes implementing `RootTypeMapperInterface`:

 - `NullableTypeMapperAdapter`: a type mapper in charge of making GraphQL types non-nullable if the PHP type is non-nullable
+- `IteratorTypeMapper`: a type mapper in charge of iterable types (for instance: `MyIterator|User[]`)
 - `CompoundTypeMapper`: a type mapper in charge of union types
- - `IteratorTypeMapper`: a type mapper in charge of iterable types (for instance: `MyIterator|User[]`)
- - `MyCLabsEnumTypeMapper`: maps MyCLabs/enum types to GraphQL enum types
+- `MyCLabsEnumTypeMapper`: maps MyCLabs/enum types to GraphQL enum types (Deprecated: use native enums)
+- `EnumTypeMapper`: maps PHP enums to GraphQL enum types
 - `BaseTypeMapper`: maps scalar types and lists.
 Passes the control to the "recursive type mappers" if an object is encountered.
 - `FinalRootTypeMapper`: the last type mapper of the chain, used to throw error if no other type mapper managed to handle the type.

 Type mappers are organized in a chain; each type-mapper is responsible for calling the next type mapper.